Makatea-Project/sel4cp-sdk-builder/README.md

-# sel4cp SDK builder
+# Microkit SDK builder

-This is a convenience repository with tools and scripts intended to help building the sel4cp SDK.
-The sel4cp SDK includes pre-built ELF files of the seL4 microkernel, the system loader, and the monitor task, for each supported board.
+This is a convenience repository with tools and scripts intended to help building the microkit SDK.
+The microkit SDK includes pre-built ELF files of the seL4 microkernel, the system loader, and the monitor task, for each supported board.
 It can be tedious to build it from a development workstation.

 ## Submodules

-The seL4 and sel4cp repositories modified to support x86_64 targets are registered as submodules in this repository.
-After cloning, be sure to issue a `git submodule update` to have the submodules installed with the correct (tested) references.
+The seL4 and microkit repositories modified to support x86_64 targets are registered as submodules in this repository.
+After cloning, be sure to issue a `git submodule update --init` to have the submodules installed with the correct (tested) references.

 ## Docker